timescale/docs/timescaledb/quick-start/golang.md

        }
     ```

-1. Formulate a SQL insert statement for the `sensor_data` hypertable:
+1. Formulate an SQL insert statement for the `sensor_data` hypertable:

     ```go
     //SQL query to generate sample data